jeanpihet/ESPTimeCastVFD/README.md

 [![XDA Developers](https://img.shields.io/badge/Featured%20on-XDA%20Developers-blueviolet?logo=android&logoColor=white)](https://www.xda-developers.com/super-sleek-esp32-weather-station)

-**ESPTimeCastVFD** is a WiFi-connected LED matrix clock and weather station based on ESP32 and PT6302 controler for VFD (Vacuum Fluorescent Display).
+**ESPTimeCastVFD** is a WiFi-connected LED matrix clock and weather station based on ESP32 and PT6302 controller for VFD (Vacuum Fluorescent Display).
 It displays the current time, day of the week, and local weather (temp/humidity/wind/weather description) fetched from OpenWeatherMap.
 Setup and configuration are fully managed via a built-in web interface.